 Receivers of craniosacral therapy usually experience deep states of relaxation and stillness in sessions.
 Many clients report after just one session that their symptoms are noticeably less.
 Generally for most conditions, three sessions establish a good foundation for improvement.
 The effects of craniosacral work can be very profound.

 What does a biodynamic craniosacral session look like?

 My craniosacral sessions usually last 45 to 90 minutes.
 While the client is fully clothed, the therapist provides a very light contact, usually quite still, working mostly with the head, spine, and sacrum, sometimes working also on the limbs and/or trunk.
-Although often considered “bodywork”, craniosacral work includes very little (if any) physical manipulation of the body tissue.
+Although often considered “bodywork”, craniosacral work uses only very gentle physical manipulation of the body tissue.

 It is not uncommon for clients to fall asleep during session.

 Some conditions that have been treated with craniosacral work: